Firstleaf Review: Our Personal Experience

 Does one brand’s wine taste better than another?
 This is difficult to determine, as a wine’s value is mostly subjective.
 Even trained experts often struggle to differentiate between cheap and expensive wines, and one study from the University of Bordeaux revealed that dyeing white wine red convinced the majority of tested taste experts that it was red.

-Every order comes with informational cards about each bottle, meaning that members will learn more about wine and their personal taste preferences.
+Every order comes with informational cards about each bottle which helps members learn more about wine and their personal taste preferences.

 The Firstleaf website is simple to navigate, customer support is quick to answer questions, and my orders were both processed promptly and arrived within a few days.
 You can also cancel your subscription without issue, so long as you do so before the start of the next billing cycle.